dandominicstaicu/GlobalWaves/README.md

 11. Interfaces
 12. Packages
 13. Exceptions
-14. Design Patterns - Command Pattern, Singleton Pattern
+14. Design Patterns
 15. Static and Final classes, methods, variables
 16. Enums
 17. Lambda Functions
 18. Overriding
 19. Wrapper Classes for Primitive Types

-## Design Patterns
-1. Singleton
-2. Command
-3. Factory
-4. Strategy
-5. Builder (lombok)

-## ChatGPT contribution
+### ChatGPT contribution
 - Suggested the use of some basic concepts of functional programming in order to shorten the code and make it easier to be understood, such as map(), filter(), stream() and lambda expressions.
 It really made a huge difference in improving code's quality.
 - Helped me use the Jackson library for reading the input of app.commands and writing the output.
 - Helped me use the Command Pattern for the app.commands.
+- Helped with the refactoring of the code for better use of streams

-## GitCopilot contribution
+### GitCopilot contribution
 - Suggested the use of the Singleton Pattern for the Library class.
 - Written some of the java doc (after giving some examples of how to write it).
 - Suggested the use of enhanced switch statements.